Sonoma County residents shared the most random thing they grabbed while evacuating from wildfire

 And then there are the people that grabbed a few, well, unconventional items.

 Shana Berger Van Cleave of Santa Rosa recently asked members of the Facebook group, Santa Rosa Firestorm Update, what the most random thing people grabbed when they evacuated.
-In 24 hours, her question amassed over 2,000 answers, ranging from sort of weird to absolutely bizarre.
+In 24 hours, her question amassed more than 2,000 answers, ranging from sort of weird to absolutely bizarre.

-Upon asking the question, Van Cleave was mostly met with people relieved to laugh a little in a time when so much uncertainty and loss exists.
+Van Cleave’s question was mostly answered by people relieved to laugh a little in a time when so much uncertainty and loss exists.